Kong/docs.konghq.com/docs/templates/how-to-template.md

 ---
-title: Start with a verb ending in -ing
+title: How to <phrase with a verb ending in -ing>
 content_type: how-to

 # Optional values.
 Uncomment any that apply to your document.